capsule-corp-ternoa/ternoa-doc/docs/for-developers/guides/NFT/capsule-NFT/get-NFT.md

 The NFT in the response will be ordered by creation timestamp descendent with `orderBy: [TIMESTAMP_CREATED_DESC]`.

-The response on the the Alphanet Network when this document is written is:
+The response on the Alphanet Network when this document is written is:

 ```json
 {